bbatsche/Ansible-Nginx-Passenger-Role/README.md

 - `max_upload_size` &mdash; Maximum upload size in MB.
 Default is "10"
 - `domain` &mdash; Domain name for site to create.
 Undefined by default.
 - `nginx_configs` &mdash; Additional config files to add to the end of the domain's `server` block.
 These files should be copied to `/etc/nginx/conf.d`.
 Add configs for your particular application server type here.
 Default is an empty array
+- `passenger_app` &mdash; Is the current domain a Passenger app (ie, Node, Ruby, Python)?
+Useful if the app needs to be restarted after updating configs.
+Default is no
 - `site_type` &mdash; Application server software this site uses. _**Deprecated!** This value will be removed in an upcoming minor release._ Undefined by default.
 Possible values are:
     - python
     - ruby